YSU allowing fans to attend spring football games

 YOUNGSTOWN, Ohio (WYTV) – YSU announced Sunday they received details from the Ohio Dept. of Health to allow a limited amount of fans to attend YSU Football games this spring.

+Fans can cheer on the penguins in person beginning Saturday, Feb.
+27.

+“I’m excited.
+I think the students are ready to get back involved with the athletics here at YSU.
+It’s a great opportunity to able to go, even in the cold, to go support our Penguins,” said YSU sophomore Sabrina Bartholomew.

-The stadium will be allowed to host 3,600 fans for each of the four homes games.
+The stadium will be allowed to host 3,600 fans for each of the four home games.

 - University of Northern Illinois – Feb.
 27